Dirt! - Choreographic Program

 What can I now do with what I have learned? and How can I continue to express the results of my learning; This expectation of an open pathway ahead presents the NT dance scene with awakened and innovative thinkers."
 Darryl

-"I was able to learn different dance styles, theory, techniques that I knew nothing about.
-As well as better ways to communicate my ideas, which I often find the most difficult part of creative work.
+"I was able to learn different dance styles, theories, and techniques that I knew nothing about., as well as better ways to communicate my ideas, which I often find the most difficult part of creative work.
 It gave me a vocabulary for explaining my intentions."
 Penny

 "I gained an insight into how much time and effort and energy goes into creating a dance piece and how many considerations need to be made, and a deeper appreciation for the decision making process that goes on behind the scenes for every movement that the audience sees in a finished piece.
 I see this program as a launching pad to then find other projects to further develop our skills.
 I gained some useful knowledge in the program which I will definitely refer to time and time again when I make works in the future."
 Clare